 Now, if you aren't really convinced by the three traditional banks we've just mentioned, do not worry.
 There's an alternative to everything!
 For those who want the convenience of not having to leave their house in order to create and maintain their accounts then keep on reading!

 bunq is very much one of the easiest alternative banking solutions to date.
 An overview of its benefits and services can be found in our detailed article on easy banking.
-Some features which distinguish bunq from the rest are the ability to open up shared accounts with as many people as you want, everything can be done through the mobile app, and the fact that it has a great internal policy of transparency!
+Some features which distinguish bunq from the rest are the ability to open up as many shared accounts as you want with up to 10 people in each account, everything can be done through the mobile app, and the fact that it has a great internal policy of transparency!